darrenldl/oali/OALI_DOC.md

 ## 20. Setting up disk

-LUKS, LVM, file system formatting are set up at this stage when applicable
+LUKS, LVM, and file system formatting are set up at this stage when applicable

+If LVM is enabled, then logical volume sizes are as follows

+- LV for `/`

+  - 25% of the volume group or 25.0 GiB (whichever is smaller)

+- LV for `/var`

+  - 25% of the volume group or 250.0 GiB (whichever is smaller)

+` LV for `/home`

+  - 80% of the remaining space of volume group

 ## 21. Mounting disk